Skip To Main Content

 • Develop a business plan to bring it to life.

-This is a three or four-year program, depending on which grade students start the program in.
-The first cohort of students entering the program will be taught by Head of School Bill Kuhn, who holds a Masters in Business Administration (MBA) from Columbia Business School.
+This is a four-year program taught by Head of School Bill Kuhn, who holds a Masters in Business Administration (MBA) from Columbia Business School.
 The program will also be advised by three experienced entrepreneurs.

 2024–2025 Program Advisors